Ka ʻiwa ālai maka

 Location & Habitat

 The Great Frigatebird, or ‘Iwa, can be found in all areas of Green Island.
 Often seen flying high over head, these prehistoric-looking birds are easy to spot on Kure Atoll.
 Great Frigatebirds build their nests in the tops of various species of bushes and trees, including beach naupaka and beach heliotrope.
 They are most often found nesting in the heliotrope trees along the north end of the island, though they can been seen perched in the naupaka bushes in all areas of Green Island.
-With that said, they are a bit shy and do not often frequent camp.
+Before the ironwood trees were removed from camp in 2009 there would be up to a couple hundred roosting in the trees.